jobyid/python-resources-2019/README.md

 Updated 11/19/20 A curated list of Python 3 resources, books, websites, tutorials, code challenges.
 If you have any suggestions for additions to the list please open an issue.

+### Resources for StriveSchool
+https://www.w3schools.com/python - A good quick way to find syntax https://www.tutorialspoint.com - nuice set of tuortials on lots of different languages and librays Google.com - I use this all the time

 ### Books

 * [_Learn Python 3 the Hard Way_](https://learnpythonthehardway.org/) A good starting place if you are